moderntribe/moose-resources/filters/post-featured-image/README.md

 Last Updated: 2024-07
 Component Created By: Geoff

+## TODOS

+- [ ] Support multiple post types with a different image placeholder for each post types.
+- [ ] Allow ability to globally set placeholder image(s) via custom meta field.
+- [ ] Support ability for multiple placeholder images set to randomly show one out of an array.

 ## What does this component do?

 This filter targets the post featured image block in order to add a placeholder image if the featured image isn't set.
 Note that filters only work on the front-end of the website.